fetlife/fetlife-ios/README.md

 ### Frequently Asked Questions

 - **Is a Mac required to install the application?** Yes, a Mac computer with at least OS X 10.11 or later is required to run the app and install it on a device.
+You can, however, install a precompiled `.ipa` file using [iTunes](https://www.apple.com/itunes/download/) on a Windows or Linux computer.
+Links to these files can usually be found in the latest closed pull request.
+Alternatively, you can ask someone who has a Mac to archive the app by going to "Product -> Archive", then clicking "Distribute" or "Export" and selecting "Distribute for Development".
+- **Why aren't I getting notifications when the app is closed?** Because this app isn't installed from the App Store, it is not currently possible to send true push (server-initiated) notifications.
+Instead, the app periodically checks with the FetLife server for any new messages using a method called "background fetching".
+(When the app is open, it checks for new messages approximately every 10 seconds.)
+However, the frequency of these requests cannot be directly controlled by the app and is instead managed by iOS. _In general_, the more frequently you get new messages the more often the app will check for new messages.
+In practice, however, the delay between a message being sent and receiving a notification can be up to 30 minutes or more.

 ### License